Vitor-Softwares/ActivatorONUScript/README.md

 # Activator ONU Script
-Script for activate ONU's in OLT's NOKIA using SSH Protocol.
+Script to activate any ONU's in OLT's NOKIA using SSH Protocol.

 Created By Wiki.
 Instagram: @vitor.software